 Remember the previous example shared regarding the Hay House and horses?
 Installation of modern equipment is essential to an operation.
 McWane Ductile implements a Six Sigma approach to modernize facilities.
 Teams often include members ranging from the Vice President to an iron pourer.
 Team members work in an atmosphere designed to relieve them of their daily duties and focus on the task at hand, evaluating where improvements are needed, how they will complete the job, and when the optimal time for completion will be.

-New pieces of equipment are installed to improve quality and productivity, keeping up with the demands of the marketplace.
+New equipment is installed to improve quality and productivity, keeping up with the marketplace's demands.
 Zinc metalizing process equipment is an excellent example of quality improvement.
 The demand for zinc metalized pipe has increased in recent years.
 When installed with V-BIO® Enhanced Polyethylene Encasement, zinc metalized pipe may extend the life expectancy of the Ductile iron pipe, particularly in corrosive environments, enhancing the water system's sustainability.

 Safety and Environmental – from the Bottom Up

-Commitment to safety and the environment is a major focus for the McWane family.
+Commitment to safety and the environment is a significant focus for the McWane family.
 Just like daily maintenance on a car, safety checks are completed daily.
-To go beyond daily checks and to commit resources to improve equipment and the work environment are of the utmost importance.
+Going beyond daily checks and committing resources to improve equipment and the work environment is paramount.
 All three McWane Ductile pipe facilities go beyond Occupational Health and Safety Administration (OSHA) requirements and have achieved the VPP Star Worksite status.
 This status requires dedication at all levels.
-It is vital to maintain and or improve equipment and processes for safety and environmental reasons as well as quality and production purposes.
+It is vital to maintain and/or improve equipment and processes for safety, environmental reasons, quality, and production purposes.
 Planned plant shutdowns provide excellent opportunities to make significant improvements.
 See the following quote by founder J.R.
 McWane regarding the McWane Way:

 Why Do Shutdowns Matter to the End-Customer?